NBA All-Defensive Team

 When the coaches were responsible for voting, there were occasionally inconsistencies between the All-Defensive Team and the NBA Defensive Player of the Year Award, which has been voted on by the media.
 On four occasions, the Defensive Player of the Year winner was not voted to the All-Defensive first team in the same year.
 Player of the Year winners Alvin Robertson (1986), Dikembe Mutombo (1995), Tyson Chandler (2012) and Marc Gasol (2013) were instead named to the second team.

 Selections

 Most selections

-The following table lists the top ten players with the most overall selections.
+The following table only lists players with at least nine total selections.